yadlra/CV/README.md

 I knew I wanted to immerse myself in the world of software engineering, and while I had my doubts about being capable of doing such thing(in the sense that I had never done a technical degree) I knew this is what I wanted to do and get really good at.
 I started looking for bootcamps in London and Europe and after careful consideration I decided on my choice.

-Following this, I applied to Makers Academy to get not only the basics of good maintainable code, but also to make sure I had a supporting network of people who care about best software engineering practices.

 Throughout my journey, I have been able to become confident with self-directed learning and find what tools and processes help me learn the best.
 My ability to research and learn new tools and techniques, keeping up to date with the latest libraries, frameworks and languages has let me build some amazing projects and given me the confidence to create based on my interests.